jankrepl/mildlyoverfitted/mini_tutorials/rag_with_reranking/README.md

 * `upload_data.py` - load `input.txt` into OpenSearch

-Note that to use the `answer.py` you need to get an Cohere API token and then export
+Note that to use the `answer.py` you need to get a Cohere API token and then export
 ```bash
 export COHERE_API_KEY=VERYSECRET